MUlt1mate/cron-manager/examples/yii2_basic/README.md

 ### Implementation

-In this example DbBaseModel provides access to DB.
-Models Task and TaskRun extend it.

 Yii2 controllers use parameters in controllers __construct() method.
 It's recommended to run methods only from models.

 ### Configure